maniacs-oss/snackis/snabel.md

 ```

 ### Types
-Snabel provides static types; and will check and optimize code based on types of variables and functions during compilation.
+Snabel provides static, optionally parameterized types; and will check and optimize code based on types of variables and functions during compilation.
 First class types and type-inference are provided to help reduce cognitive load and keyboard wear.

 ```
 > I64